elleanne/WmnsRights/README.md

-# WmxnsRights
+# WmnsRights

 *Work in Progress*

-WmxnsRights- a search app to help womxn understand and exercise their rights.
+WmnsRights- a search app to help women understand and exercise their rights.

-The app  will crawl the Library of Congress' Law Library to provide updated information on womxn's rights.
-The goal is to give womxn a tool that helps them understand and exercise their rights, especially as it pertains to their health and careers.
+The app  will crawl the Library of Congress' Law Library to provide updated information on women's rights.
+The goal is to give women a tool that helps them understand and exercise their rights, especially as it pertains to their health and careers.

 Current Goals: Create basic search framework, GUI, return search results Current functionality: The program searches a .txt file, roeVwade.txt for a user-entered string in a GUI window.
 A new window will populate when the search is complete to display the results.